nomnivore/create-ts-init/README.md

 # create-ts-init

 `create-ts-init` is a simple and opinionated boilerplate generator for TypeScript projects.
-Spend less time configuring and more time developing with this CLI tool.
+Spend less time configuring new projects with this CLI tool.

 ## Installation